 Hanoi E Central Hotel

 If you’re conscious of budget, but don’t want to compromise on quality, I cannot recommend Hanoi E Central Hotel highly enough.
 I stayed here and loved it.
 The rooms are small but with enough space for two people to have a comfortable, enjoyable stay.
 The bed is spacious and comfortable, the bathroom is really lovely and clean, with a great shower.
-There’s a couple of english movie channels on the flat screen tv, perfect for those lazy evenings curled up in bed.
+There’s a couple of English movie channels on the flat screen tv, perfect for those lazy evenings curled up in bed.
 The hotel itself is gorgeous, with a great little restaurant downstairs serving a hearty, delicious and compact breakfast.
-But the best thing about this hotel are the people who work there.
+But the best thing about this hotel is the people who work there.
 Honestly, they’re the most attentive, kind, generous hotel staff I’ve encountered!
 They make the stay something special.
 In terms of location, it’s perfect!
 A short walk down to Hoan Kiem Lake, shopping areas and plenty of great restaurants.

 Sofitel Legend Metropole Hanoi